pankajsao11/cloud/README.md

 >>Cache invalidation refers to ensuring that outdated cached data is either removed or refreshed so that future accesses get up-to-date content, rather than stale results.

+## Deployment strategies in DevOps
+DevOps deployment strategies define how new software versions are released to production while minimizing risk and downtime.
+These strategies are key to achieving reliable, rapid, and continuous delivery.

+Blue-Green Deployment: Maintains two environments (blue for the existing version, green for the new version).
+Once the green environment passes tests, traffic switches from blue to green.
+This allows quick rollbacks if issues occur but involves dual infrastructure costs.

+Canary Deployment: Gradually shifts traffic to the new version by releasing it to a small group of users first (“canaries”), monitoring performance and errors, then expanding to all users if successful.
+Canary deployments lower risk but require good monitoring and rollback management.

+Rolling Deployment: Updates nodes or servers one at a time, so a part of the system always runs the old version, minimizing service interruption.
+This approach is simple and cost-effective but may cause temporary inconsistencies.

+Immutable Deployment: Deploys new releases as completely new infrastructure (such as new containers or VMs), without modifying existing ones.
+This ensures consistency but can be resource-intensive.

+Feature Flags: Allows selectively enabling/disabling new features for users, independently of code deployments.
+This enables rapid experimentation and safer deployments.

+Continuous Deployment/Continuous Delivery (CI/CD): Automates the release pipeline so tested code changes are deployed to production quickly.
+This maximizes automation but relies on strong testing and monitoring practices.

+Best Practices
+Automate deployments and rollbacks to ensure consistency and speed.

+Use monitoring and alerting tools to detect problems early.

+Maintain strict version control and documentation for all changes.

+Prefer small, incremental changes for easier troubleshooting and rollback.

+Train all teams, including database administrators, in DevOps methodologies and tool usage.

 AWS Hands-on tutorial: https://aws.amazon.com/getting-started/hands-on/?getting-started-all.sort-by=item.additionalFields.content-latest-publish-date&getting-started-all.sort-order=desc&awsf.getting-started-category=*all

 Jenkins: https://www.jenkins.io/doc/tutorials/